Message-type Schema specification

 Collection of identical items

-• The collection MUST contain a single item (we will call this item "the child item"); therefore it cannot be empty, and it cannot have more than one child item.
+- The "Collection of identitcal items" data type MUST contain a single element data type.
+Biotz calls this single element data type "the child data type".
+Therefore it CANNOT be empty, and it CANNOT have more than one child data type.

 Examples